 Real time data is what sets inbound marketing apart.
 Being able to track conversion and click through rate, use A/B testing matrixes, and consistently monitor ROI is key to success.
 With this data, you can constantly be updating what works and what doesn’t.
 If something is working, keep doing it and scale your budget.
 If it isn’t, try something new.
 Test.
 Test.
 Test.

 We have been highlighting various facts Inbound Marketing in our past few blogs.
 You can now start to see a strategic plan developing behind your inbound efforts.
 Content gets delivered by emails, blogs or other content.
 Calls to action drive visitors to simple, yet engaging landing pages that provide clear benefits and instructions about how to convert.
 Next, we will explore the benefits and best practices for Thank You Pages.
-If you would like to learn more about how to create an effective inbound marketing strategy and how it can help your business grow, click the button below to receive a Free Inbound Marketing Consultation.
+If you would like to learn more about how to create an effective inbound marketing strategy and how it can help your business grow, click the link to receive a Free Inbound Marketing Consultation.